christxnele/cse135hw1/README.md

 - Christine Le
 - Ryan Soe

-## The password for user "grader" on your Apache server (TODO)
+## The password for user "grader" on your Apache server

-- UPDATE: If you use an SSH key for your **root** user, you will need to use an SSH key for your **grader** account, which means that we will need the **private key** for this grader account (along with the passphrase for this private key if there is one). **INCLUDE THIS SSH KEY AND (if applicable) PASSPHRASE ALONG WITH THE PASSWORD FOR THE GRADER ACCOUNT** in your submission.
+ssh grader@142.93.88.250
-- **Test logging** into the grader account before submission.
-If we cannot log into this account, we cannot grade your homework and there may be a penalty.
-Please indicate all log in information for the TAs carefully.
+password: grader

 ## Link to our site, which has:
 https://cse135vrc.site